-For the ASW monitoring exercise, observers visually surveyed approximately 197 NM (364 km) of systematic trackline and 538 NM (997 km) of combined systematic and random (lines covered in transit to the next trackline) tracklines during 3 days for approximately 4.86 hours of total on-and off-effort (see Table 1).
-Beaufort sea state ranged from 1 to 2 with all cetacean sightings made in Beaufort sea states between 1 and 2 and all sea turtle sightings made in Beaufort sea state 1 only (see Table 3).
+For the ASW monitoring exercise, observers visually surveyed approximately 197 NM (364 km) of systematic trackline and 538 NM (997 km) of combined systematic and random (lines covered in transit to the next trackline) tracklines during 3 days for approximately 4.86 hours of total onand off-effort (see Table 1).
+Beaufort sea state ranged from 1 to 2 with all cetacean sightings made in Beaufort sea states between 1 and 2 and all sea turtle sightings (observed outside the survey area and not included in SPUE calculations) made in Beaufort sea state 1 only (see Table 3).
 A detailed description of environmental, oceanographic, and sighting conditions was recorded and is available if requested.
-Sightings per unit effort (SPUE) was calculated as the total survey effort (hours/km/NM) divided by the total number of marine mammal sightings (n=7) or sea turtles (n=5).
-For the ASW monitoring exercise, the SPUE for marine mammals was equal to 1 sighting per 0.69 hours, 142.42 km, and 76.85 NM and the SPUE for sea turtles was equal to 1 sighting per 0.97 hours, 199.4 km, and 107.6 NM.
+Sightings per unit effort (SPUE) was calculated as the total survey effort (hours/km/NM) divided by the total number of marine mammal sightings (n=7).
+For the ASW monitoring exercise, the SPUE for marine mammals was equal to 1 sighting per 0.69 hours, 142.42 km, and 76.85 NM.